molnett/neon-operator/README.md

 # Neon Kubernetes Operator

-A Kubernetes operator for managing self-hosted [Neon](https://neon.com) database clusters.
-This operator implements Neon's core architecture with separated compute and storage, enabling you to run Neon's serverless Postgres platform on Kubernetes (in cloud and on-premises).
+A Kubernetes operator for managing self-hosted [Neon](https://neon.com) Postgres database clusters.
+This operator enables you to manage all necessary compoents of Neon's control plane on Kubernetes (in cloud and on-premises).

 ## Project Status